 Recognizing that disputes or concerns will arise, USC CON's basic guideline is that any dispute should be resolved at the lowest level possible.
-Your course instructor(s), advisor, program director, Assistant Dean for Student Affairs, Executive Associate Dean for Academics and Accreditation, Interim Associate Dean for Access, Belonging, and Community Engagement, and Dean are resources available to you.
-See Student Grievance Policy or Student Petition Policy.
+Your course instructor(s), advisor, program director, Assistant Dean for Student Affairs, Interim Associate Dean for Academics and Accreditation, Interim Associate Dean for Access, Belonging, and Community Engagement, and Dean are resources available to you.
+See Student Petition Policy.